ampl/mp/doc/rst/model-guide.rst

 - **constr**
      represents a constraint of the model, which may evaluate to true or false depending the values of variables that it contains.
 It may be built from the familiar relational operators ``>=``, ``<=``, and ``=``, but also from other operators such as ``or`` and ``alldiff`` that create constraints.

 The return value of an operator or function is also either an *expr* or *constr*, as indicated.
-Thus it is possible to build up complex combinations of numerical and logical operators; for example,
+Thus it is possible to build up complex combinations of operators and functions of various kinds; for example,

 .. code-block:: ampl